 A comprehensive study of personal health identifying ill-advised health behaviors and recommending strategies for positive behavioral change.
 From an opportunity cost perspective, personal health care options, products and services in the marketplace will be examined.
 Opportunities to network with local, state and federal consumer health agencies will be provided.
-Prerequisite: HLTH 3150 for community health/health education majors/minors.
-Non-majors/ minors may select this class with consent of instructor.
+Prerequisite or Co-requisite: For Community Health and Health Education majors and Health Promotion and Education minors: HLTH 3150; Non-majors/minor may select this class with consent of instructor.